Understanding large scale CMB anomalies with the generalized non-minimal derivative coupling during inflation: Results

-As evident from table \ref{tab:Table4} for all the four datasets, we get a significant improvement in $\Delta\chi^2 \sim 4.6-5.3$ from the lowT part i.e. from the CMB temperature anisotropy data on low multipoles.
-This improvement mostly arises from the prominent dip in the primordial power spectra corresponding to large scales.
+As evident from table \ref{tab:Table4} for all four datasets, we get a significant improvement with $\Delta\chi^2 \sim 4.6-5.3$ from the lowT part i.e. from the CMB temperature anisotropy data on low multipoles.
+This is what we targeted while choosing the toy model for $\theta_1(\phi)$, as the improvement mostly arises from the prominent dip in the primordial power spectra corresponding to large scales caused due to $\theta_1(\phi)$ term.
 There is no significant improvement coming from the lowE polarisation anisotropy data, indicating that the data is merely sensitive to the modifications in the power spectra introduced in our setup.
-In our best-fit samples, a small improvement to the fit on smaller scales (large multipoles) is also seen, $\Delta\chi^2 \sim 0.8-2.3$ for all the four datasets.
+In our best-fit samples, a small improvement to the fit on smaller scales (large multipoles) is also seen, $\Delta\chi^2 \sim 0.8-2.3$ for all four datasets.
 These features on smaller scales in the CMB data can be attributed to the decaying oscillatory features in the primordial power spectra following the most prominent dip, as also seen in figure \ref{ps-diff}.
-The $\chi^2_{\rm prior}$ which arises from the nuisance parameters for the likelihoods is nearly the same as that of the reference model.
+Although we mentioned that the improvement on smaller scales is not as significant, since the features in the power spectra are obtained to primarily focus on anomalies on large scales.
+Indeed, by some other suitable choice of coupling function $\theta_1(\phi)$, which induces small oscillations on relatively smaller scales in the power spectrum similar to \cite{Braglia:2021ckn, Braglia:2021rej}, one can obtain significant improvement from these scales too.
+Further the $\chi^2_{\rm prior}$ which arises from the nuisance parameters for the likelihoods is nearly the same as that of the reference model.
 Finally, in terms of the overall improvement, we find that $\Delta\chi^2_{\rm total} \sim 5.3 - 6.8$ and the maximum improvement in $\Delta\chi^2_{\rm total} \sim 6.8$ is obtained for the dataset \texttt{lowT+lowE+TT-Camspec12.5}.
-On a final note, in all the four dataset combinations, the dominant improvement in $\Delta\chi^2_{\rm total}$ comes from the low multipole temperature anisotropies data, indicating that the modifications introduced in the primordial power spectrum in our setup, are well accommodated by the anomalous features in CMB on low multipoles ($l< 30$).
-This summarizes the best-fit improvement obtained for the GNMDC coupling function that we have considered in our analysis.
+On a final note, in all four dataset combinations, the dominant improvement in $\Delta\chi^2_{\rm total}$ comes from the low multipole temperature anisotropies data, indicating that the modifications introduced in the primordial power spectrum in our setup, are well accommodated by the anomalous features in CMB on low multipoles ($\ell< 30$).
+This summarizes the best-fit improvement obtained for the GNMDC model that we have considered in our analysis.